City Hall Annex open

 - Phone – You may also call Customer Service at (325) 657-4323 and select the option to make a payment over the phone.
 Long-distance users may call 1-855-419-2758.
 Phone payments are unavailable from 10 p.m.-2 a.m. daily and from 3:30 a.m.-4:30 a.m.
 Mondays for system updates.

 Current drought level

-The City is in Standard Conservation, which restricts outside watering to twice every seven days at no more than 1 inch per week.
-Outside watering is prohibited from noon to 6 p.m.
-Runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.
+San Angelo is in standard conservation, which restricts outside watering to twice every seven days at no more than 1 inch per week.
+Watering is prohibited between noon and 6 P.M, and runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.

 The Water Utilities Department administers the eight divisions that make up the "water department."
 Those divisions are: